UncouthCouch/PowerShell-Scripts/README.md

 # PowerShell-Scripts
 General purpose PowerShell scripts that I've created for various uses.
-Free to copy and use if you happen to have a use-case for one.
+As these are just Powershell cmdlets that I've organized a certain way, they are free to copy and use if you happen to have a use-case for one.